smol-ai/GodMode/README.md

   - The UI only supports one kind of prompt template.
 Contributions are welcome to make the templating customizable (see the Oobabooga.js provider).

 - **Starting New Conversations**:

   - Use `Cmd+R` to start a new conversation with a simple window refresh.

+- **Prompt Critic**: Uses Llama 2 to improve your prompting when you want it!

 ## video demo